Corporate concentration

 What is clear, however, is that the dominant retailers fine suppliers for shorting orders, which then has the secondary effect of suppliers meeting their orders for the large retailers and then shorting the small independent retailers with little market power.
 Although the industry has made progress on a code of conduct to regulate matters between suppliers and retailers, issues related to imbalances in market power remain contentious (Krashinksy Robertson, 2022).
 The code will be much weaker than improving regulatory interventions in the Competition Act.

 Consolidation is also occurring in convenience food retail, some of it associated with gas stations and shifts in the automobile market.
 Aliment Couche - Tard / Circle K, already Canada's second largest company by revenue with over 14000 stores in 25 countries, is expanding domestically and internationally including more mergers and acquisitions (Van Praet, 2023).
 Parkland, which operates gas stations and On the Run convenience locations has purchased M&M Food Market to provide more offerings at gas stations that they anticipate serving the electrical vehicle market.
 Since charging takes time, they want to have food offerings to offer while customers wait for their cars to charge (Krashinsky Robertson, 2022).
-7-11, Couche-Tard / Circle K, Parkland and Needs are the largest chains in Canada.
+7-11 (owned by Japan's Seven & i), Couche-Tard / Circle K, Parkland and Needs are the largest chains in Canada.
+Couche-Tard has attempted to buy 7-11, unsuccessfully to date.

 The rapid expansion of food e-retail may also exacerbate existing trends because the technology required (both digital and large-scale and automated warehousing and inventory management) will disfavour SMEs lacking the resources to make such investments.